pixeloven/pixeloven/packages/pixeloven-core/validation/README.md

-# @pixeloven-core/cli-addon-generators
+# @pixeloven-core/validation

-> Pixel Oven cli addon generators
+> Pixel Oven core validation

 See our website [PixelOven](https://www.pixeloven.com/) for more information or our [issues](https://github.com/pixeloven/pixeloven/issues) board to report issues associated with this package.